Engin-Boot/capture-behavior-of-a-visit-counter-ShivaniBollabattin21/needs-director.md

   When: Specialist enters the hospital and has a visitor card.

   Then: System allocates a parking slot from reserved place to the specialist.

+Scenario: Show patient visits-counts per shifts .

+  Given: The system is up and running and it
+         stores data of visit count in shifts( 3 categories - M, A, N) based on timestamp

+  When: Director asks for the count for a particular shift.

+  Then: System displays the visitor count as per the requested shift.